Updated report due to new research

-We invite you to participate in the second stage of our research.
 Our initial survey discovered just under 50% of Financial Institutions were still in very early stages of implementation.
-The second stage of this research aims to find out whether this has changed over the last 3-4 months.
+Since then we have released a second stage of our research to discover whether this has changed over the last 3-4 months.

 Sometimes it seems as if IFRS 9 is only a game for the biggest financial institutions (FIs) using IRB.
 Most of the talk is about several-billion-euro projects, developing the most sophisticated risk modelling techniques in projects requiring thousands of man-days.
 But what about banks using Standard Approach?
 Banks that mostly have neither this level of resources, nor the detailed analytics for such highly elaborate methods.
 Is there hope for them?
 The answer is, hopefully, YES.

 Online Business Technologies (www.moonsol.com) and the Center for Financial Professionals (www.cefpro.com) have launched a joint survey to screen the IFRS 9 impairment approach of banks using Standard Approach, and identify widely used simplification strategies that are allowed by the standard.

 Online Business Technologies and the Center for Financial Professionals prepared a survey based on “The implementation of IFRS 9 impairment requirements by banks’ study published by the Global Public Policy Committee (GPPC) on 17th June 2016.

 The survey consisted of 15 questions and was published on a website maintained by the Center for Financial Professionals.
 The survey was open in November and December 2016.
 The survey was filled in by 146 respondents.
 The responses came predominantly from Europe (87%), especially from Western Europe (48%) and Southern Europe (28%).
 If we check the nationality of the respondents, we find that two countries proved to be most active in the survey: the United Kingdom (21%) and Italy (12%).

 Objectives and questions to be answered